-"Ants therefore represent a rapid, efficient, inexpensive and highly discriminatory detection tool for detecting cancer cell volatiles," the researchers concluded in their paper.
+'Ants therefore represent a rapid, efficient, inexpensive and highly discriminatory detection tool for detecting cancer cell volatiles,' concluded the researchers in their paper.

 Our method can be easily applied to a variety of other complex odor detection tasks, such as narcotics, explosives, spoiled food, or other diseases (e.g., malaria).

 The study is just a proof-of-concept demonstration, it takes some time before the ants can be used to detect something in the real world.
 More research is needed, to be precise, to categorize and validate certain VOC profiles for specific cancers.

 The new study was published in the journal iScience.